Tampa Pedestrians & Cyclists Should Be Worried About Their Safety

 These planers have different options to consider such as, mid-block crosswalks, so pedestrians can stop in the middle of traffic going two directions to signal the other side of the road to stop.
 Other options include lowering speed limits, improving lighting or adding stoplights.

 However, city development and transportation planners will not be able to solve everything.
 Motorists, pedestrians and bicyclists alike have to know the law, follow the law and use their common sense.
-If things are going to improve, it will take the combined effort of city governments, law enforcement, motorists, bicyclists and pedestrians to affect change.
-This year already an 8-year-old boy was struck by a car while on his bike and Pasco and died from his injuries and a woman was fatally injured after crossing U.S. 19, while not in a crosswalk.
+If things are going to improve, it will take the combined effort of city governments, law enforcement, motorists, bicyclists and pedestrians to affect change.\There are stories every single day of a pedestrian or cyclist getting injured or dying from a car accident.
+It is crucial for both drivers and other road users to watch out for each other and drive, bike, walk, etc. safely.